Detegr/openRBRVR/FAQ.md

 - Disable cubic env maps
 - Make sure anti-aliasing is not too high.
 Generally 4x SRS is the highest you can go and most systems can't go over 2x SRS.
-- If neither of those work, go to `Options -> Plugins -> openRBRVR -> Debug settings -> Always call Present` and set it to `OFF`.
-Then restart the game.

 ## How do I reset the VR view?